-As a rule, these vehicles cannot be modified prior to being made available to the market.
+As a rule, these vehicles cannot be modified before being made available to the market.
 Under the Federal Motor Vehicle Standards Act 1989 it is an offence to modify a light vehicle before it is first used in transport (effectively when it was first registered).
-We recommend that all light vehicles be registered prior to starting any modification and that the modifications are carried out by professionals who have the technical experience and ability to undertake the task.
+We recommend that all light vehicles be registered before starting any modification and that the modifications be carried out by professionals who have the technical experience and ability to undertake the task.

 Clarification on Registration Requirements for New Light Vehicles Modified Before Initial Registration

 A new light vehicle that is manufactured as a ‘cab chassis’ can only be registered after it has had a tray or other body fitted to it, i.e. a vehicle cannot be registered as a ‘cab chassis’ body type.

 If a tray or body is fitted by the dealer and is within the manufacturer’s standard available range for that vehicle, then a VASS certificate is not required before the vehicle can be registered.
 If the vehicle is sent to a third party to have a body / tray fitted that is identical to the manufacturer’s standard available range for that vehicle, then a VASS certificate is not required before the vehicle can be registered.

 If a vehicle that is manufactured as a ‘utility’ or ‘dc ute’ body type has the tub or tray changed by the dealer to another type of tub or tray that is within the manufacturer’s standard available range for that vehicle, then a VASS certificate is not required before the vehicle can be registered.